-

 Find out More

-Programme Directors, John Walsh and Stanislava Antonijevic-Elliott, pictured at NUI Galway Postgraduate Open Day, 2020.
+John Walsh and Stanislava Antonijevic-Elliott (Programme Director), pictured at a recent University of Galway Postgraduate Open Day.

 School of Health Sciences,